Honoring Diane's Commitment to Education

 In June 2000, Bill Killilea lost his beloved wife, Diane, to cancer.
 Bill and the couple’s children wanted to find a significant way to honor her memory and her commitment to Catholic education—specifically, to Marian High School, where all seven of the Killilea children went to school.
 A scholarship fund with the Community Foundation turned out to be the perfect solution.

-The Diane R. Killilea Memorial Scholarship Fund provides two annual scholarships to Marian High School sophomores during their junior and senior years.
-Nearly $10,000 has been distributed from the fund since 2004.
+The Bill and Diane Killilea Memorial Scholarship Fund provides two annual scholarships to Marian High School sophomores during their junior and senior years.
+More than $20,000 has been distributed from the fund since 2004.

 At first, the amount of each scholarship was $500.
-Over the years, though, Bill has continued to build the fund diligently.
-His children have gotten involved, too, as well as other members of the Killilea family and friends of Diane.
-Because of this ongoing attention, each Diane R. Killilea Memorial Scholarship now provides a deserving Marian student with $700 of support.
-Bill has made the fund a part of his will, too.
-In the future, he’d like to increase the annual amount of the award to $1,000.
+Over the years, though, Bill continued to build the fund diligently.
+His children got involved, too, as well as other members of the Killilea family and friends.
+Because of this ongoing attention, each Bill and Diane Killilea Memorial Scholarship now provides $1,000 of support for each recipient.

-For Bill, this scholarship is more than just a check.
-Every spring, he attends Marian’s awards ceremony, providing a personal congratulations to each of the young scholarship winners.
-That makes the support that the fund provides even more meaningful to the recipients —and to Bill and his family, as well.
+For Bill, this scholarship was much more than just a check.
+Until his death in the fall of 2019, he attended Marian’s annual scholarship awards ceremony, providing a personal congratulations to each of the young scholarship winners.
+His presence was a beautiful way of making the fund's support even more meaningful to the recipients—and to the Killilea family, too.